Deltacron/Code_Challenge_01/README.md

 # Code Challenge 01

-Your task is to write a simple Fan page.
+Your task is to write a simple Star Wards fan page.

 # Prerequisites
 <ol>